 Paver Mounted Thermal Profiler.
 The contract unit price for all mixes, except wedge or level course, will be adjusted in accordance with Sec 406.
 The contract unit prices for asphaltic concrete pavement will be considered full compensation for all materials entering into the construction of the pavement and for the cost of the PMTP testing and correction.

-Intelligent Compaction.
-If Intelligent compaction is not included as a pay item in the contract, then all specification requirements and pay adjustments pertaining to Intelligent Compaction will not apply.
-If pay items for Intelligent Compaction are included in the contract, then all specification requirements and pay adjustments pertaining to Intelligent Compaction shall apply.

 Aggregate Variation.
 Due to possible variations in the specific gravity of the aggregates, the tonnage of mixture used may vary from the proposal quantities.
 No adjustment in contract unit price will be made because of such variation.